Abdullahsab3/lightspeed/README.md

 - Support for custom indentation and linting.
 Everything related to this is at this point hardcoded.
 - Optimisations: Incremental computation for example can speed up stuff.
 - Support for self reference within an entity (if you have nested entities like categories for example)
+- Code injection in existing services.
+If you want to add a new entity to a service for instance.
+Incremental computation can also be interesting here to apply.
 - And a whole list of other things :)